Advanced Heroquest Dungeon Explorer

 Combat

 Starts as soon as Monster enter the table.
-Ends when all Monsters are slayed or the Heroes escaped.
+Start with the Surprise Roll, then Hero Phase and then the GM Phase until all Monsters are slayed or the Heroes escaped.
 To escape all Heroes need to be out of the LoS at the end of the GM Phase.
 If the LoS was blocked by closing a door there will be one more combat turn.
 If the Heroes kill all Monsters, they may loot their bodies according to the Monsters table.

 Surprise Roll / Initiative